About the Office of Sponsored Programs

-The office is comprised of four service teams to provide researchers with expertise in the following areas: pre award, post award, contract, and compliance.
+The office is comprised of service teams to provide faculty and staff with expertise in the following areas: pre award, post award, contract, and compliance.
 Other areas in the office, not listed here, provide functional support for OSP.

-Pre award administrators strive to provide customer-friendly support services to faculty and staff preparing and submitting research proposals to a wide array of external sponsors.
-Their duties and responsibilities include RFP review, budget development and review, proposal package checks and edits, and cost share review and authorization.
-Pre-award administrators can guide faculty and staff through the often complex process of submitting proposals compliant with sponsor guidelines and online submission systems such as Cayuse and Grants.gov.
+Pre Award Associates strive to provide customer friendly support services to faculty and staff preparing and submitting research proposals to a wide array of external sponsors.
+Their duties and responsibilities include Request for Proposals (RFP) review, budget development and review, proposal package checks and edits, and cost share review and authorization.
+Pre Award Associates can guide faculty and staff through the often complex process of submitting proposals compliant with sponsor guidelines and online submission systems such as Cayuse and Grants.gov.

-The Awards Team expedites the set-up of new grants, cooperative agreements and contracts which have standard terms and conditions that do not require negotiation with the sponsor before acceptance.
-This gives faculty more timely access to the research funds.
-This team coordinates documentation of certain compliance requirements needed before the Banner fund can be set up, such as conflict of interest (COI) certification, IRB approval for human subjects and Institutional Animal Care and Use Committee (IACUC) approval for animal subjects, and documentation for cost-sharing, cost accounting exceptions or special overhead distribution.
+Awards Associates in Contracts expedite the set-up of new grants, cooperative agreements and contracts which have standard terms and conditions that do not require negotiation with the sponsor before acceptance.
+This gives faculty more timely access to extramural funding.
+This team coordinates documentation of certain compliance requirements needed before the Banner fund can be set up, such as conflict of interest (COI) certification, Institutional Research Board (IRB) approval for human subjects and Institutional Animal Care and Use Committee (IACUC) approval for animal subjects, and documentation for cost sharing, cost accounting exceptions or special overhead distribution.

-The Contracts Team and the Awards Set-up Team both work through OSP's Awards Tracking System which provides PIs with transparent access to the process and current status of an award set-up.
+This group utilizes OSP's Awards Tracking System which provides Principal Investigators (PIs) with transparent access to the process and current status of an award set-up.

-The Compliance Team provides quality assurance through continuous monitoring of financial transactions charged to sponsored projects, to ensure that the expenditures are in compliance with sponsor’s and university’s regulations, policies and guidelines.
-It identifies and monitors emerging compliance issues in financial research administration.
-Currently the team reviews and monitors the costing practices, cost transfers and labor redistributions, effort reporting, and cost sharing.
-It also provides outreach and training to the university community on compliance issues within research administration.
+Compliance Associates provide quality assurance through continuous monitoring of financial transactions charged to sponsored awards, assuring the expenditures are in compliance with sponsor and university regulations, policies and guidelines.
+They identify and monitor emerging compliance issues in extramural award administration.
+Currently the team reviews and monitors costing practices, cost transfers, labor redistributions, effort reporting, and cost sharing.
+They also provide outreach and training to the university community on compliance issues.